aeth3r57/Ethereum-Blockchain-Powered-Supply-Chain-Management-for-India-s-Public-Distribution-System/README.md

 Migrate your contracts: Run the migration script to deploy your contracts to the specified network.
 If you're deploying to the development network, you can simply run: truffle migrate

+Connect your Metamask wallet to your Smart Contract: Consider any 4 accounts from Ganache & import those accounts into Metamask by copying their private key.

 Interact with your contracts: After deploying, you can interact with your contracts using Truffle's console or by writing scripts that utilize the web3.js library.